wenleicao/wenleicao.github.io/_posts/2017-08-25-Make_your_own_tool_to_ease_your_headache.md

 <img src="/images/blog10/code_section3.PNG" >

-if databaseName is tempdb. it use a join logic to query different set of table.
+if databaseName is tempdb. it uses a join logic to query different set of table.
+Notice, we use case when to handle char, varchar, nvarchar differently with other data type.

+Let us see if this procedure can help us to solve the two scenario I mentioned earlier

+Here we use adventureworksDW tables as target tables,   I will call stored procedure and pass in table path and string pattern.
+The database where stored procedure reside is blacked out for privacy.
+Let us see what happen.